Instances

 1. Navigate to Instances in the configuration’s Main Menu.
 Here you can add, edit, and view instances.
 To add a instance, click the New Instance button.

-1. Select the Model.
+2. Enter a Name of the instance and the Model it’s based on.
 This will automatically pre-populate the attributes to be assigned to this instance.
+Optionally enter in a Description and a Group As folder to categorize the instance.
 Click Next to continue.

+Drag & drop references from the reference panel, and write JavaScript as needed.
 Hover over and click the expansion icon in the top right of the expression box or enter CTL-SHIFT-F while inside an expression to expand the expression view and provide more area for writing expression.

 See Expressions for more details.